onebitlab/SELL-ON-LISTING.BINANCE/README.md

-# 🚀 Binance sell on listing script
+# 🚀 Binance Sell on Listing Script

-This Python script monitors a new token listing on Binance and automatically places a limit sell order **at a configurable price below the market price**.
-Ideal for quickly selling newly listed tokens at a favorable price.
+This Python script automatically places a **limit sell order** immediately after a new token is listed on Binance, at a configurable price below the market.
+It is optimized for **speed**, **precision**, and **safety** during high-volatility listing events.

-> ⚡️ Built using **asynchronous programming (async/await)** to achieve **maximum speed** and minimal latency during listing events.
+> ⚡️ Built using **asynchronous programming (`async/await`)** for maximum responsiveness with the Binance API.

 ---

 ## ✅ Features

-- The script waits until the specified trading pair is listed on BINANCE (via REST API).
+- ⏰ Starts checking the listing **10 seconds before** your specified launch time.
-- It retrieves your token balance and current market price.
+- 🕒 Synchronizes local time with **Binance server time** to avoid clock drift.
-- It applies a configurable percentage offset (e.g. -1%) to determine the target price.
+- 🔄 Continuously checks for trading pair availability via **Binance REST API**.
-- It places a **limit sell order** BELOW current price using async API calls.
+- 💰 Automatically places a **limit sell order** at a price below market (offset configurable).
-- If the order isn't filled within the timeout (default: 30 seconds), it is cancelled.
+- 🔍 If the order isn’t filled within a timeout (default: 30 seconds), it is cancelled.

 ---